-Students given Pathway C should aim to stretch themselves by choosing options that have academic rigour, such as History or a Modern Foreign Language.
+All students are encouraged to stretch and challenge themselves by choosing options that have academic rigour, such as History or a Modern Foreign Language.
 The Russell Group of Universities (a collaboration of 20 leading UK universities) are not only interested in the results that students achieve at GCSE and A Level, but they are also increasingly expecting them to have breadth of study and rigour in what they study.
 This generally means they consider the traditional academic subjects such as those included in the EBacc as more appropriate for entry to their universities.
 History, Geography and Languages are called 'facilitating subjects' as they allow access to some of the more competitive universities and university courses.